 When I shared my post with the Gingerbread Tudor, I showed two different ways to paint the Tudor house.
-I am still working on my post on how to make a cardboard gingerbread house, but have had one dismal fail (followed by a success), and have found that it involves a lot of waiting for my paint and “icing” decoration to dry.
+I am still working on my post on how to make a cardboard gingerbread house, but have had one dismal fail (followed by a only partial success), and have found that it involves a lot of waiting for my paint and “icing” decoration to dry.
 I decided to make a fourth model of the house while I waited, this one with a partially revealed brick exterior.
 I hope to design more Tudor houses in the future and want to explore different ways of painting and decorating them.
 While I am going to use the Gingerbread Tudor pattern for my model, the same techniques can be used with any pattern.

 During my quest for inspiration for the design of my first Tudor house, I saw a few pictures of very old real buildings with partially revealed brick exteriors and decided that I wanted to replicate the look.
 A warning though: this is more work and takes longer than the previous ways I decorated the Tudor.
 If you don’t want to take the time to stencil bricks like I did, you can use brick paper that you glue into your building.
 You can download the printable brick paper I used for my Old Ale House here, and the brick paper I used for my Train Station here.